chunglim/foolmath/README.md

 _source code:_&nbsp;[pi_eq_3_0.tex](./src/pi_eq_3_0.tex)&nbsp;|&nbsp;[Go to top](#welcome-to-the-foolmath-repository)&nbsp;|&nbsp;[TOC](#table-of-contents)

 Oops! engineers also say that!<br><br>
-We have seen several fool proofs so far, let's see valid proofs.
+We have seen several foolish proofs so far, let's see valid proofs.

 ### **How much is $`i^i`$?**